 Summary: I’m sharing my thoughts and experiences on the Napa Valley Wine Train.
 Keep reading to see if I recommend it, or if it wasn’t worth the money!

 Disclaimer: Some of the links in this post are affiliate links.
 This means I get a small commission if you book/buy through my link, and I can keep providing free content like this!
 Thank you for your support.

 If you haven’t heard of the Napa Valley Wine Train, it’s essentially a train that takes you around Napa Valley, California.
 The winery tours also include stops at 1-3 different wineries.
 It doesn’t get much better than that, does it?
-I bought Austin tickets to the wine train for Christmas back in 2018, but I never wrote about it!
-Keep reading to hear about what our experience was and if I would recommend the Napa Valley Wine Train going forward!
+Keep reading to hear about what our experience was on the tour and if I would recommend the Napa Valley Wine Train going forward!